wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 On Debian Buster and higher, this software is packaged under the name *repo* ::

-   apt-get install repo
+   apt install repo

 Git
 ^^^
 *Git* distributed version-control system.
 On Debian Buster and higher, this software is packaged under the name *git* ::

-   apt-get install git
+   apt install git

 To compile the firmware
 -----------------------